IstoraMandiri/meteor-dapp-market-workshop/SETUP.md

 We should get both of these versions; one for making it easer to transfer Eth around, and one for seeing what our dapp might look like to a typical user in the future.

-For the publicly released version, download the latest binary from https://github.com/ethereum/mist/releases.
+1. For the publicly released version, download the latest binary from https://github.com/ethereum/mist/releases.
+Feel free to leave it syncing overnight with a decent internet connection in order to get up to date with the mainnet.

-To clone the development version, simply `git clone https://github.com/ethereum/mist`.
+2. To clone the development version, simply `git clone https://github.com/ethereum/mist`.
 We'll do the rest later.

 ## Meteor

-Meteor is the world's best web app development platform.
-It's very popular in the Ethereum community which has several advantages we'll explain later.
+Meteor is the world's best web app development platform (according to me).
+It's very popular in the Ethereum community which has several advantages that we'll explain later.

 For now, just install Meteor: